 ...see clients, teach classes and write books sharing shamanic principles.

 ...take shamanic journeys into the hidden realms to get information that helps me live a more conscious and connected life.
 Read THE HIDDEN WORLDS, a book I wrote with Sandra Ingerman, to find out how to do a shamanic journey.
-It will be out in 2018.
+It came out in 2018.

 ...take classes on anything and everything.
 Right now I am learning more about talking to birds.